 If you’re a politician, you have to be very mindful of the law of unintended consequences.
 Famously, different states in the US introduced compulsory seatbelt laws at different times.
 In the states that passed the legislation early, people wearing seatbelts were more likely to survive a collision.
 However, at the same time, people in those states became more likely to be involved in an accident.
 It’s thought that wearing a seatbelt gave some drivers a false sense of security.
-Now that the UK government has declared that it want to ban landlords and letting agents from accepting more than one month’s rent in advance, one can’t help but wonder whether the law of unintended consequences is waiting in the wings.
+Now that the UK government has legislated in the Renters Rights Act to ban landlords and letting agents from accepting more than one month’s rent in advance, one can’t help but wonder whether the law of unintended consequences is waiting in the wings.

 What’s happening to rent in advance payments?

-The proposed changes to the rent in advance rules have made their way into the Renters’ Rights Bill.
-While it is currently making its way through parliament, a new amendment will cap rent in advance payments to no more than a month.
+The proposed changes to the rent in advance rules have made their way into the Renters’ Rights Act which became law in late 2025.

 Why has this change been made?

 There’s a sensible rationale behind the change.
-In some instances, landlords or letting agencies currently ask for 3, 6 or even 12 months’ rent in advance.
+In some instances until the cat was passed, landlords or letting agencies could and would ask for 3, 6 or even 12 months’ rent in advance.

-The problem with this is when landlords or letting agents essentially create bidding wars.
-Keen to get more money upfront, they may decide to award a tenancy to someone who can pay the most rent in advance.
+The problem with this is when landlords or letting agents essentially created bidding wars.
+Keen to get more money upfront, they could decide to award a tenancy to someone who could pay the most rent in advance.

-This puts people with lower incomes and fewer savings at a disadvantage.
-It can also cause problems for the successful tenants.
-By offering several months’ rent upfront, they can easily stretch their finances and savings to a dangerous point.
+This put people with lower incomes and fewer savings at a disadvantage.
+It could also cause problems for the successful tenants.
+By offering several months’ rent upfront, they could easily stretch their finances and savings to a dangerous point.

-For this reason, landlords and lettings agencies will face £5,000 fines if they ‘set tenants against each other.’
-Other changes will protect tenants from ‘unreasonable requests’ for large upfront payments.
+For this reason, landlords and lettings agencies will face fines if they ‘set tenants against each other.’
+Other changes protect tenants from ‘unreasonable requests’ for large upfront payments.

 What will landlords be able to charge?

-Under the new law, landlords and lettings agents will be allowed to charge up to one month’s rent in advance.
+Under the new law, landlords and lettings agents are allowed to charge up to one month’s rent in advance.
 In addition, they’ll be able to ask for a security deposit of up to six weeks’ rent.

 Why the law of unintended consequences?